 Example: Ms. Jones’ SNAP certification is June 2021 – May 2023.
 In October 2022, earned income is added to a current member.
 The certification does not change, but an MCR is due six months later due to the addition of earned income, April 2023, which is just one month before the certification ends (changing the MCR is discussed in the next section).
 The MCR form is generated March 5, 2023.
 The household comes to the office to discuss the MCR.
 Since it is less than 60 days from the end of the certification, staff have the household complete an application for SNAP benefits, completes the interview for the recertification, and authorizes the action.
 Completing the recertification also completes the MCR.

-When the household is closed for failure to return the MCR form, cancel close the household if the form is received before the end of the MCR month.
+When the household is closed for failure to return the MCR form, cancel close the household if the form is received before the end of the MCR month (or within the timeframe given to the household if an incomplete or unsigned MCR was returned to a participant).
 Benefits are not prorated.

 If the MCR form is not received before the end of the MCR month, the household must reapply for SNAP benefits.